-1. Use the fully qualified domain name (FQDN).
+- Use the fully qualified domain name (FQDN).
 Define Deep Security Manager to use its FQDN, which is resolvable by all other components.
-If this was not defined correctly during the installation, it can be modified under Deep Security Manager > Administration > System Information.
+If this was not defined correctly during the installation, you can modify it under Deep Security Manager > Administration > System Information.

-The manager address or name specified in the "Network Map with Activity Graph" screen will be used by the other components to contact Deep Security Manager.
+The manager address or name specified in Network Map with Activity Graph is used by the other components to contact Deep Security Manager.

-2. Deploy at least one, secondary Deep Security Manager node.
-This is recommended to be deployed for redundancy.
+- Deploy at least one secondary Deep Security Manager node for redundancy.
 See [Configure Multi-Node Managers](#).

 NOTE Multi-node deployment is not meant to address geographic dispersion.
-Therefore, Deep Security Manager nodes and database must be in the same network segment (i.e. NO DSM1/DB in London with DSM2 in Paris connected via WAN).
+Therefore, Deep Security Manager nodes and database must be in the same network segment (for example, NO DSM1/DB in London with DSM2 in Paris connected via WAN).

-3. Deep Security Manager virtual machine settings recommendations are as follows:
+- Deep Security Manager virtual machine settings recommendations:

 - Use vmxnet3 as vNIC driver.

 - Use Paravirtual SCSI as vDisk controller.

 - Thick Eager Zero Disk is preferred.

-4. TLS1.2 is enforced in DSM 10.1 or higher.
+- TLS1.2 is enforced in Deep Security 11.1 and later.
 However, it is possible that some customers cannot implement such enforcement.
-In that case, use the following workaround:
+In that case, use the workaround described in [Enable early TLS \(1.0\)](#).

-Modify the Deep Security Manager configuration.properties file to add a 'protocols=TLSv1, TLSv1.1, TLSv1.2' line as required to re-enable the older protocols.

-B. Other Recommended Settings
+B. Other recommended settings

-1. By default, the installer is configured to use 1 GB of memory.
-If the installer fails and you receive a "java.lang.OutOfMemoryError" error during installation, you might need to configure the installer to use less memory.
+By default, the installer is configured to use 1 GB of memory.
+If the installer fails and you receive a "java.lang.OutOfMemoryError" error during installation, you may need to configure the installer to use less memory.